 By: Gerard Creaner and Claire Wilson.
 Last Saturday, 11 top pharmaceutical companies and over 500+ prospective employees attended NIBRT’s annual Careers in Biopharma event in Dublin.
 Now in its 6th year, this is the number 1 pharma careers fair in Ireland.
 The day consisted of presentations from companies [...]

 By: Claire Wilson.
-Last Updated: April 2022 Limerick's Pharmaceutical and Medical Device Industries Currently, there are over 6,000 people directly employed by Pharmaceutical and Medical Device companies in Limerick.
+Last Updated: February 2024 Limerick's Pharmaceutical and Medical Device Industries Currently, there are almost 6,000 people directly employed by Pharmaceutical and Medical Device companies in Limerick.
 Many more are employed indirectly.
 Limerick consistently ranks in the top 3 counties for available Pharmaceutical and [...]